Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

 In winter, temperatures are hardly colder than -5°C at night on average, and 1-2°C during the day.

 Located at 1850 meters above sea level, Brunni is a hiking and winter sports area north of Engelberg in central Switzerland.
 It can be reached from Engelberg by mountain railroad and chairlift.

 Parking is available at the bottom station of the cable car.
 The parking fee is 5 CHF per day.
 There are other parking possibilities in Engelberg.

 Arrival by train/bus/boat

-The journey to Engelberg takes about 43 minutes on the Zentralbahn from Lucerne.
-From Zurich the journey by train takes between 1:45 hrs. and 2:15 hrs.
-A nice variant is the combination of boat and bus or train
+The journey to Engelberg takes about 43 min with the Zentralbahn from Lucerne.
+From Zurich the journey by train takes between 1:45 h and 2:15 h.
+A nice variant is the combination of boat and bus or train.

 Six other bus lines take passengers in Engelberg to the train station and to the valley stations of the mountain railroads free of charge.

 From the valley station of the Bannalpbahn in Fell - Oberrickenbach you take the post bus line 331 to Wolfenschiessen train station.
 For six stops the post bus needs 14 min.
 From the station Wolfenschiessen the central train goes to Engelberg via Grafenort.
 The train takes about twenty minutes.
 It usually runs every hour.